-The Archiepiscopal Museum is located on the first and second floor of the Archiepiscopal Palace.
+The Archiepiscopal Museum is located on the first and second floors of the Archiepiscopal Palace.
 Its collections consist of numerous artworks that belonged to the ancient city cathedral and to other buildings now demolished.
-The most interesting piece is the ivory throne of Maximian, one of the most famous carved ivory works of all times executed in the 6th century by Byzantine artists.
+The most interesting piece is the ivory throne of Maximian, one of the most famous carved ivory works of all time executed in the 6th century by Byzantine artists.

 The Archiepiscopal Museum hosts the St. Andrew's Chapel too, an early Christian oratory with Greek cross plan built between 494 and 519 AD and decorated with wonderful mosaics.

-The combined ticket includes the Basilica of Sant'Apollinare Nuovo, the Neonian Baptistery, the Basilica of San Vitale, the Mausoleum of Galla Placidia,** the Archiepiscopal Museum and Chapel
+The combined ticket includes the Basilica of Sant'Apollinare Nuovo, the Neonian Baptistery (**), the Basilica of San Vitale, the Mausoleum of Galla Placidia (**), the Archiepiscopal Museum and Chapel.
+The ticket is valid for 7 consecutive days from the date of issue and entitles the holder to one entry for each monument

 *Valid for Italian and foreign students during the school year, for associations with special agreements and for groups accompanied by authorized tour guides of the Region Emilia Romagna

-Children up to 10 years, disabled people and carers, ecclesiastics, soldiers, journalists (with document).
+Children up to 10 years, disabled people, ecclesiastics, soldiers, journalists (with a document).
 For groups: 1 free tour leader every 20 payers.
 For schools: 1 free teacher every 15 payers

-Entrance and rooms are accessible to disabled people, but the Chapel of Sant'Andrea is not.
-Some rooms offer a 'tactile tour' for blind people, with panels with braille texts.
+Entrance and rooms are accessible to disabled people.
+Some rooms offer a 'tactile tour' for blind people, with panels with braille texts

 Central zone, bus stop all routes 200m away, car park 50m away, not accessible to wheelchairs.
 Close to the Cathedral and Neonian Baptistery